 G2 Rating: 4.5/5 on G2

-Product teams running continuous discovery who want to understand both what users say in surveys and what they do in the product, without toggling between two systems.
+Product teams running continuous discovery who want to understand both what users say and what they do, without toggling between two systems.

 UserTesting is not a survey tool.
 Don't evaluate it like one.